utgwkk/Twitter-Text/README.md

 ## WARNING

-This library is under construction.
-Many functionalities of original [twitter-text](https://github.com/twitter/twitter-text) library are not implemented yet.
+This library does not implement auto-linking and hit highlighting.

 Please refer [Implementation progress](https://github.com/utgwkk/Twitter-Text/issues/5) for latest status.